lcastri/causalflow/README.md

 ## Other Causal Discovery Algorithms
-Although the main contribution of this repository is to present the CAnDOIT and F-PCMCI algorithms, other causal discovery methods have been included for benchmark purposes.
-As a consequence, CausalFLow provides a collection of causal discovery methods, beyond F-PCMCI and CAnDOIT, that output time-series graphs (graphs which comprises the lag specification for each link).
-They are listed as follows:
+Although the main contribution of this repository is to present the CAnDOIT and F-PCMCI algorithms, other causal discovery methods have been included for benchmarking purposes.
+Consequently, CausalFlow offers a collection of causal discovery methods, beyond F-PCMCI and CAnDOIT, that output time-series graphs (graphs that specify the lag for each link).
+These methods are listed as follows:

 * [DYNOTEARS](https://arxiv.org/pdf/2002.00498.pdf) - from the [causalnex](https://github.com/mckinsey/causalnex) package;
 * [PCMCI](http://proceedings.mlr.press/v124/runge20a/runge20a.pdf) - from the [tigramite](https://github.com/jakobrunge/tigramite) package;